 How much income do I need to retire early in the UK?

-This is a question the offers significant debate in the FIRE community as there is no one standardised answer.
+This is a question that offers significant debate in the FIRE community as there is no one standardised answer.
 Everyone’s circumstances are different, it all depends on how much you feel you might need to live a comfortable existence.

 To give you a better idea of what you might need retirement living standards have provided examples of three different standards of living.
 These are based on a single person and a minimum, moderate and comfortable standard of living.